mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-30-IAM-Operations-Monitoring-and-Governance-Capstone/README.md

 | Key Protector | TPM |
 | Key Protector | Numerical Password |

-The endpoint remained encrypted and actively protected.
+The evidence confirmed that the volume remained encrypted, BitLocker protection was active, and both documented protectors were present.

+It did not validate recovery-password escrow, retrieval, or forced recovery.

 ![BitLocker Status Review](screenshots/lab-30-04-bitlocker-status-review.png)